Disclaimer

 (*AWA - Abolish Welsh Assembly)

 (The Senedd voting system will change for the next Senedd election in 2026.
-Currently it uses a hybrid system of first past the post Constituencies mirroring Westminster constituencies and PR-based regional top-up lists.
-The proposal is that this is scrapped, the Senedd enlarged from the current 60 seats to 96 and the voting system replaced by a PR-based party closed list system, centred on 16 'super-constituencies' each consisting of 6 seats.
+Currently, it uses a hybrid system of first past the post Constituencies mirroring Westminster constituencies and PR-based regional top-up lists.
+The proposal is that this is scrapped, the Senedd enlarged from the current 60 seats to 96 (see explanation here)and the voting system replaced by a PR-based party closed list system, centred on 16 'super-constituencies' each consisting of 6 seats.
 Voters will only be allowed to vote for a party - not a named candidate and a D'Hondt-type method used to allocate seats within each super-constituency, with the parties then allocating people to the seats they win, from lists not made public.
-Party appointed delegates as opposed to people appointed representatives.
+Party-appointed delegates as opposed to people-appointed representatives.
 The slow death of democracy and directly elected accountable representatives.
 Even more bizarrely, the method now being 'pushed by Labour & Plaid is actually forbidden within the EU so if they ever got their dream of re-joining, they'd have to scrap it.
 Not only that, it will require around 14% of the vote in a super-constituency to win just one seat and will be even less representative than the AMS system they currently use.
 The only countries on earth that use a similar system are Angola, Argentina, Armenia, Benin, Bolivia, Burkina Faso, Burundi, Cambodia, Ecuador, Moldova, Togo, Tunisia, Turkey & Uruguay.
 Proportionally, the increase to 96, would equate to if replicated at Westminster level, Parliament having over 2000 MPs.
 Wales is already politician-heavy and civil servant-heavy in comparison to the other 3 Home Nations and this will only increase that.
 You really couldn't make it up.)

 ~~~~~~~~~~~~~~~